IsaKiko/D3-visualising-data/03-images-and-svg.md

 > ## Make art! {.challenge}
 >
-> Make some art, using at least one circle, one rectangle, and one polygon
+> Make some art, using at least one circle, one rectangle, and one polygon.
 > If you don't know what to do, draw a robot!